We are aware of our responsibility

 - Twin screw extrusion eliminating the necessity of energy-intensive raw material pre-drying

 Sustainability also implies the use of renewable raw materials, the reduction of the raw materials used, a decrease in the number of process steps and the avoidance of waste.
+In the fight against climate change, we will still need plastic packaging that is produced in a resource-saving way.
 Brückner has contributet to this over the years through:

 - R&D with bio-plastics, resulting in complete new lines as well as modifying existing lines for, e.g. BOPLA film production

 - Downgauging of films while still achieving excellent film performance - less raw material usage

 - Barrier films allowing packaging laminate simplification and reducing the number of further converting steps